bryliebaird/coding_resources/node_server/README.md

 Begin your Node.js application by creating the foundation code in your app.js file.
 The foundation code should include all the NPM packages you will need to run your project.

-Packages Needed include the following:
+NPM packages needed include the following:

 Express <br />
 EJS <br />